outscale/packer-plugin-outscale/.web-docs/components/data-source/omi/README.md

----
-description: |
-  The Outscale OMI data source provides information from an OMI that will be fetched based on the filter options provided in the configuration.

-page_title: Outscale OMI - Data Source
-nav_title: Outscale OMI
----

-# Outscale OMI Data Source

 Type: `outscale-omi`

-The Outscale OMI Data source will filter and fetch an Outscale OMI, and output all the OMI information that will be then available to use in the [Outscale builders](https://developer.hashicorp.com/packer/plugins/builders/outscale).
+The Outscale OMI Data source will filter and fetch an Outscale OMI, and output all the OMI information that will be then available to use in the [Outscale builders](https://developer.hashicorp.com/packer/plugins/builder/outscale).

 -> **Note:** Data sources is a feature exclusively available to HCL2 templates.